- Activity Level: moderate

 - Registered?: aca, other

-Victorian Bulldog Breed Profile
+Victorian Bulldog Dog Breed Information

 The Victorian Bulldog is a cousin to the English Bulldog.
 They are a cross between the English Bulldog and the Olde English Bulldogge.
 Victorian Bulldogs are slightly larger, tend to be a little bit lighter in the chest, and have a slightly longer snout.
 They were bred to be a “healthier” and “lower maintenance” version of the lovable English Bulldog while maintaining the standard bulldog look.
 Although the Victorian Bulldog is not currently recognized by the AKC, the dog breed is recognized by the American Canine Association (ACA) and the Dog Registry of America (DRA).

 Victorian Bulldogs might look a little intimidating, but they are loyal and reliable sweethearts with a gentle nature that make a great family companion.
 They are very affectionate and thrive on human attention and companionship.
 They are excellent guard dogs that are known for their courage and protective instincts.
 They are also great with children and other pets and are naturally gentle with them.
 They can be suspicious of other dogs if they are not socialized properly.
 This dog breed may drool a little and snore, but they are a loving and dedicated companion that will love spending time with you.

 The Victorian Bulldog is a moderately adaptable dog breed.
 They do well in larger homes and can also adapt well to apartment living as long as they get enough attention and exercise.
 They tend to be less active indoors, which makes them a good fit for apartment dwellers.
 They do best in moderate climates as they get cold easily and do not handle heat very well.
 Victorian Bulldogs also crave human companionship and attention, so they will not do well with long periods of time alone.